RedisLabs/redislabs-docs/content/rc/cloud-integrations/terraform/get-started.md

 3. Run `terraform apply` to apply the changes and enter `yes` to confirm when prompted.

     This will take some time.
-You will see messages like this while the subscription and database are being created.
+You will see messages in your terminal while the subscription and database are being created:

    ```text
    rediscloud_subscription.subscription-resource: Creating...